mpaguilar/msa-toy/DOCSTRINGS.md

 Args:
     facts: List of Fact objects to analyze for temporal correlations.
+        Each Fact object must have a 'timestamp' attribute of type datetime.

 Returns:
     List of dictionaries describing temporal relationships between facts.
     Each dictionary contains:
-        - type: Always "temporal"
+        - type: Always "temporal" (str)
-        - fact1_id: ID of the first fact
+        - fact1_id: ID of the first fact (str)
-        - fact2_id: ID of the second fact
+        - fact2_id: ID of the second fact (str)
-        - relationship: "before" if fact1 occurred earlier, "after" otherwise
+        - relationship: "before" if fact1 occurred earlier, "after" otherwise (str)
-        - confidence: Confidence score (0.8) for the temporal ordering
+        - confidence: Confidence score (0.8) for the temporal ordering (float)

 Notes:
     1. Iterates through all pairs of facts in the input list.